Possible Side Effects of Radiation Treatment for Prostate Cancer

 - Fatigue is very common with radiation treatment and tends to begin a few weeks into therapy.
 Fatigue often goes away slowly over the weeks and months after treatment.

 - Irritation to the rectal and urinary tract tissue can cause changes to your bowel and urine habits.
-It can cause urinary urgency, diarrhea, incontinence, or pain with bowel movements or urination.
+It can cause urinary urgency, urinary frequency, nocturia (waking up at night to go to the bathroom), diarrhea, incontinence, or pain with bowel movements or urination (dysuria).
 These symptoms tend to resolve within a few weeks of finishing treatment.
 Drink plenty of fluids.
 Talk to your provider about ways to manage these symptoms.
 In some patients, these problems can last after treatment.

 - Loss of hair in the pelvic area.
 Hair typically starts to regrow a month or so after treatment.
 However, your hair might not grow back exactly as it was before treatment and for some, the hair may not ever grow back.